BeloveO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-“14-findthatword- display lines containing ‘root’” “15-countthatword- count the number of lines containing ‘bin’” “16-whatsnext- displays line containing ‘root’ and 3 lines after them”
+“14-findthatword- display lines containing ‘root’” “15-countthatword- count the number of lines containing ‘bin’” “16-whatsnext- displays line containing ‘root’ and 3 lines after them” “17-hidethisword- displays lines that do not contain ‘bin’”